OAGi/Score/docs/user_guide/index.rst

 Score has two user roles, namely, End User and OAGIS Developer (or Developer for short).
 There is also the Admin right that can be assigned to either an End User or a Developer.
-The Admin right provides access to the “Admin” menu that allows to Create a User, Update User’s Information (including password reset), and Enable or Disable User Account.
-The Developer role has access to all functions except for `Extend a BIE <#_prqd6kp2rmip>`__.
-The End User role has access to all functions..
+The Admin right provides access to the "Admin" menu that allows to Create a User, Update User’s Information (including password reset), and Enable or Disable User Account.
+The Developer role has access to all functions except for `Extend a BIE <#extend-a-bie>`__.
+The End User role has access to all functions.
 When a user logins into Score, a message is displayed to inform the user whether the account has the End User or the Developer role.
 Moreover, the role is shown next to the user account name at the top-right of the